tytydraco/yessleep/out/Im_a_physics_professor_I_was_hired_to_decode_equations_left_behind_at_a_string_of_crime_scenes_And_Im_terrified_by_what_they_might_mean.md

 Sitting there in silence, flakes falling all around me, I suddenly realised that the chap who had tipped us off to the car, was likely the culprit himself.

-I looked down at the snowy ground, straining my eyes to spot the footprints he might have left when ran away.
+I looked down at the snowy ground, straining my eyes to spot the footprints he might have left when he ran away.

 But when I finally found them, to my horror, I discovered that they went off in a different direction than where Detective O’Brien had run, circling back towards the car.